Wojstan/GitWorkshop/README.md

 Let's adds another line with some typos.

-Lets add anoter line with som typos.
+Let's add anoter line with som typos.